jasonmatthewluna/site2/README.md

 Rather than it's initial research-oriented focus, it's now centered on my writing in all forms (casual and more serious).
 Both my writing and the site (i.e. my web development skills) will grow together as I maintain it!

+Take a look at the Figma file following the evolution of the design [here](https://www.figma.com/file/vesqIc54LnZiE07MLjRzAn/Website?node-id=0%3A1).

 ## ☀️ Incoming Changes

 1.  **Functional Blog**